JBR90/CV/README.md

 ## Skills

 #### Fast, independent learner
-I beleve in life long learning and introduce myself to new technologies and ways of working on a weekley basic.
-I have no formal training in Computer Science or web developement but have used online resources to develop my understanding through practical challenges and by teaching others.
+I believe in life long learning and introduce myself to new technologies and ways of working on a weekly basis.
+I have no formal training in Computer Science or web development but have used online resources to develop my understanding through practical challenges and by teaching others.

  #### Excellent communicator and collaborator.